Anti-Communist Resistance In the South-Eastern Borderlands After 1944 – Kresy południowo-wschodnie po roku 1944

 Only two executions are known to have occurred; both were NIE soldiers from Lwów.
 A large number of the condemned was released in the years of 1947-1948 [mainly women], but many remained in the camps until 1955 and longer.
 From mid-May 1945 Soviet prosecutors commenced talks aimed to select those prisoners accused of participation in actions of the Home Army who would be suitable witnesses in the “Trial of the Sixteen” which was in preparation, and would include Gen. Leopold Okulicki nom de guerre “Niedźwiadek”.
 On 25 May 1945, around a dozen people were transported to Moscow to Lubyanka (Russ. Лубянка) and Butirka (Russ. Бypmка) prison where the “work” on them began.
 Its aim was to prepare them for testifying against the leaders of the Polish Underground State.
 Five officers from Region III were forced, by means of torture, to give false testimonies.
 Those who participated in the trial received “low” sentences: Lt.
 Col. Feliks Janson – 5 years, Capt.
 Władysław Herman and the Commander of Stryj Inspectorate, Capt.
 Zdzisław Kuźmiński nom de guerre “Pacak” – each 3 years, but they were released after 1 year.
 However, those who had refused to “play” the roles imposed on them by the NKVD, received very high sentences, including the death sentence [Lieut.
 Bernard Grzywacz nom de guerre “Marek”].
 All the sentenced in Lwów were kept in a transition camp [“pieresylka"] on Peltvna Steet before they were taken to forced-labor camps.

 In the spring and summer, the Home Army underground structures started to prepare a mass escape from this camp through sewers.
 Hideouts and documents were prepared in the city.
 The escape took place on 14 November 1945.
 16-18 random prisoners managed to escape.
 The last one got stuck in a drain manhole to the sewer and was taken by surprise by the attendant.
 Three days later, three more prisoners taken to work in the city managed to escape, also through sewers.
 In January 1945 in Lwów, and a little later in Drohobytsh County, Sambor County and Gródek County, the NKVD carried out mass arrests as part of “state verification” [“gsproverka”] according to the lists which had been prepared earlier.
-This was a review of political loyalty of people who survived Nazi occupation.
+This was a review of political loyalty of people who survived Nazi German occupation.
 In this large group there were NIE-the Home Army soldiers.
 There was no evidence against them, only suspicion of underground activity.
 A few thousand people suspected of “disloyalty” were taken to a testing-monitoring camp [Proverotshno-Filtracyonny lagier] in Krasnodon and the arrested near Lwów – to Kamieńsk and Szachty in Donbas.
 These were the hardest of all the camps; hard work in primitive and wet bituminous coal mines, along with simultaneous investigations, resulted in the death of up to 20% of the prisoners from disease or accident in less than six months – this was an approximate percentage loss of prisoners who spent 10 years in prison.

 The arrests of the former NIE-the Home Army soldiers from Region III. also took place after they had returned to Poland.
 Some of them were handed over to the Soviet authorities and tried in the USSR.
 Polish society, particularly country dwellers including NIE soldiers, also suffered losses because of UPA assaults (Ukr. Українська Повстанська Армія - Ukrainian Insurgent Army).
 During the so called “Second Soviet Occupation”, the villages in Tarnopol voivodeship suffered most, particularly in the first months of 1945.
 Young men were inducted into “People's” Polish Army, whereas the Ukrainians fled into the ranks of UPA to avoid enlistment into the Red Army.
 As a result, Polish villages were left almost unprotected and UPA – reinforced.
 In February 1945 over 1,000 Polish people were cruelly murdered, and over 50 villages burnt down in the Tarnopol Region alone.
 However, as early as January 1945, Polish dwellers of this area started to organize civil defense units.
 It is true that on 16 January 74 people were killed and 60 were injured in Latacz in Borszczów county, but the Ukrainian invaders also suffered serious losses.
 Further defensive battles took place in February.
 On the night of 5/6 February, approximately 100 were killed and 100 injured on the Polish side, in the defense of the village centre as a result of a 600-people UPA troop attack in Barysz (Buczacz county); several dozen Ukrainians also died.
 Simultaneously, an 800-men strong UPA unit attacked Czerwonogród in Zaleszczyki county.
 The battle lasted 10 hours.
 The Polish side organized by NIE company commander Bronisław Stachurski, lost 48 soldiers and 24 were injured, but UPA’s losses were 100 killed and injured.
 At the same time, Hleszczawa in Trembowla county was attacked by UPA units of 500 men; 48 died and 36 were injured, but 20 attackers were also killed, and the Ukrainians supporting the Poles were also killed.
 In Boryczówka, in the same county, the battle also lasted about 10 hours.
 The Poles were supported by Soviet units.
 Młyniska in Trembowla county, where civil defense was well-organized, was attacked by a 600-people UPA troop equipped with heavy machine guns.
 The Poles lost 70 people and 100 were injured, and the Ukrainians lost about 50-60.
 5 Catholic priests were also killed in those attacks.
 The Poles were subject to sophisticated and cruel tortures before their death.
 Children were nailed to walls of houses that had been set on fire [Eleonorówka, Skałat county], the adults were tied and thrown alive into wells [Ostapie, the same county].
 In Byczkowice (Czortków county) young Ukrainian women participated in the attack and dug eyes with sickles, cut off noses, ears, etc. Defending themselves against UPA, the Poles joined the so called “istrebitel'nyi battalions” (destruction battalions) which, although led by Soviet officers, provided weaponry for battles; those battalions participated in defending many Polish villages.